 - The major circuit is the second one that has three judges that are presided by one of them who takes care of cases with a value more than one hundred thousand dirhams and counter cases as well regardless of their value.

 Within three days of receiving the application from the concerned labour department, the court shall hold a session with regard to the consideration of the claim and a notification shall reach the two parties.
 For further explanation regarding the application, the court may call for a representative from the abovementioned labour department.
 There will be no claim on the part of any party if the complaint is brought after a year from the date the entitlement became due.
 Moreover, there will be no admitted claim if the proper procedures are not followed.

 The Labour Law is one of UAE laws with a lot of articles or provisions.
 It is therefore not easy to grasp the concept of each.
-In light of this, HHS Lawyers & Legal Consultants are ready to extend its help to you in understanding the depths of the Labour Law more or any other legal matters that you need help with.
+In light of this, HHS Lawyers and Legal Consultants one of the top Law firms in Dubai are ready to extend its help to you in understanding the depths of the Labour Law more or any other legal matters that you need help with.